-In the past we have talked about A/B testing and undoubtedly it’s one of the web standard to find high performing pages, ad units, words, designs and many more.
+In the past, we have talked about A/B testing and undoubtedly it’s one of the web standards to find high performing pages, ad units, words, designs and many more.
 There are many case-studies available which shows what kind of design or call to action works, but don’t forget that every website is different and as a blogger it’s our job to run A/B test on our blog.
 Now when it comes to AdSense, one of the biggest challenges and questions we have in our mind are:

 - Which Ad format works better: Text or image?

 - Should we use the border with our AdSense ad units or not?

 - And similar many more questions, where answers are different for every website.

 And, the best way to find the answer is by running split testing.
 That means, running different colour, style variation of ad unit to find bets performing variation.

 AdSense A/B testing let you find best ad unit: